-- Police are authorized to enforce orders under the Health Protection Act.
-If Nova Scotians and businesses do not practice social distancing and self-isolation, they will face fines of $1,000 for individuals and $7,500 for businesses.
-Multiple fines can be given each day an individual or business fails to comply.
+Under the state of emergency police are authorized to enforce orders under the Health Protection Act.
+If Nova Scotians, businesses and organizations do not practise social distancing and self-isolation, they will face fines of $1,000 for individuals and $7,500 for businesses and organizations.
+Multiple fines can be given each day an individual, business or organization fails to comply.
 Police can also enforce offences under the Emergency Management Act.
 For example, fines for charging higher than fair market prices for goods and services.

 If you’re aware of someone who isn’t following provincial direction, talk to them first – they may need help.
 If you need to call police, please call a non-emergency number for the police that serve your community.
 Do not call 911.

 The Government of Canada has issued an official travel advisory asking Canadians to avoid non-essential travel outside Canada until further notice.

 The Province of Nova Scotia, under the authority of the Health Protection Act, is requiring anyone who has travelled outside Nova Scotia to self-isolate for 14 days from the day they get back to the province, even if they do not have symptoms.
 Public health inspectors will be onsite at the Halifax Stanfield International Airport and the J.A.
 Douglas McCurdy Sydney Airport.

 Public health directives are in place to help contain the spread of COVID-19.
 See what it means for Nova Scotians.

 Check the closures page for up-to-date provincial government office and facility closures.